Monday's child is fair of face,

 Is bonny and blithe, good and gay.

-My name is Lynne Bolton.
-I was born on a Wednesday, but instead of WOE, I got the hyper-artist gene.
 I have literally worn so many hats in my life that I've lost track.
-I've been a wife and mother, a hair colorist, scenic painter, assistant to wildlife expert, Joan Embery, a street painter, portrait painter, paper mache artist, atmosphere designer for SD Fringe Festival, and an art teacher for Sudanese refugees.
+I've been a wife and mother, a hair colorist, scenic painter, assistant to wildlife expert, Joan Embery, run a rock school for kids, been a street painter, portrait painter, paper mache artist, Atmosphere Designer for SD Fringe Festival, and an art teacher for Sudanese refugees.
 I've painted jackets, jeans, utility boxes, walls and furniture.
 I've been a potter and worked in stained glass.
 I crochet, and I sew badly.
 I dye silk, tie dye, and I can probably fix your toilet.

-I am blessed to have a wonderful husband, Paul, who is a music show promoter for a neighborhood venue.
+I am blessed to have a wonderful husband, Paul, who is a music promoter for a neighborhood venue.
 We work side by side on the third floor of our townhouse in the middle of San Diego's urban East Village.